 That women do better with continuous labor support.
 (News flash ladies: that doctor you’ve spent at least six months developing a relationship with has no intention of being with you during your labor.
 She will come in when the birth is imminent.
 The rest of the time you will be on your own with labor nurses you’ve never met before and will never see again checking on you periodically.
 You might end up with angels.
 Or you might end up with angry overworked overtired labor nurses like the one I had.
 I still remember her name: Ebony.
 She never bothered to learn mine.)

-We also know from over half a dozen studies of home birth in other countries that planned home birth is a safe option for most moms and their babies.
-And now we have a large longitudinal study, released this morning, that shows that home birth is also a safe option for American women.
+Planned home birth is a safe option for most moms and their babies.
+We know this from over half a dozen studies of home birth in other countries.
+And now we have a large longitudinal study showing that home birth is also a safe option for American women.

-Since I suggested you do your own reading, I am including the entire press release about the study, published in Journal of Midwifery & Women’s Health, here:
+Since I suggested you do your own reading, I’m including the study’s entire press release, published in Journal of Midwifery & Women’s Health, here:

 Press Release: Largest Ever U.S. Study On Planned Home Birth Finds Low Rate of Interventions, No Increased Risk for Mother and Baby